cieslarmichal/faker-cxx/README.md

 faker-cxx is a modern C++20 open-source library for generating fake data for testing and development.

-Dependencies: Boost library (dropping boost dependencies in progress) and GTest.
+Dependencies: GTest (as optional in progress).

 ## 🎯 Goal

 My goal is to create a simple, modern C++ Faker library similar to [FakerJS](https://github.com/faker-js/faker).

 ## Example

 Lets dive into some simple example of generating fake data

 ```cpp